trevortombe/RealTimeGraphs/README.md

 ## Instructions to access updated data

 All data files are stored in the **Data** folder as excel files for each chapter.
 Within each excel file are separate tabs that contain the underlying data for each figure.
+These can be downloaded using a similar stable URL as for figures.
+For example, https://github.com/trevortombe/RealTimeGraphs/raw/main/Data/C02%20Figures.xlsx will fetch the chapter 2 data file.